nushell/nushell.github.io/book/custom_commands.md

 # => ╰───┴───────────────────────╯
 ```

 This lets us easily build custom commands and process their output.
-Remember that that we don't use return statements like other languages.
+Remember that we don't use return statements like other languages.
 Instead, the [implicit return](#returning-values-from-a-command) allows us to build pipelines that output streams of data that can be connected to other pipelines.

 ::: tip Note
 The `ls` content is still streamed in this case, even though it is in a separate command.
 Running this command against a long-directory on a slow (e.g., networked) filesystem would return rows as they became available.